 BTEC Extended Diploma Distinction Merit Merit (this is equivalent to 112 UCAS tariff points).

 Pass the Access to HE Diploma with a minimum of 104 UCAS tariff points

 An interview is required for this course.
 Those applying will be provided with further details if successful at the initial selection stage.

-In addition to the formal qualifications, work experience with children or with adults with physical, psychological, social or emotional needs is normally required.
+- Minimum 50 hours work experience* with children or with adults with physical, psychological, social or emotional needs is normally required.
 This can be, for example, full or part-time paid work in a care setting, or volunteering that involves face-to face support for children or adults.
-This work experience should be equivalent to about 150 hours and must normally be completed before you submit your application.
-If you are able, you must clearly explain how you meet this requirement in your personal statement.
-You may be asked to submit an additional reference relating to the work experience confirming you have completed the required hours.
+This work experience must normally be completed before you submit your application.
+If you are able, you must clearly explain how you meet this requirement in your personal statement and also provide a written reference that confirms you have completed these hours.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.

 In general, international applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component.